-When the daughter and her roommates arrived home, the first thing she did was take me for a walk along the Arno and around her neighborhood: the favorite café, the nearest market, and most important, the best gelato place.
+When the daughter and her roommates arrived home, the first thing she did was take me for a walk along the Arno and around her neighborhood: the favorite morning café, the nearest market, and most important, the best gelato place.
 With free wifi.
 Have I mentioned it was hot?
-I didn’t exactly hang on the daughter’s arm, beg abjectly and weep, but I did suggest that perhaps we for just the first night we could have dinner Americanly early rather than Europeanly late.
+I didn’t exactly hang on the daughter’s arm, beg abjectly and weep, but I did suggest that perhaps for just the first night we could have dinner Americanly early rather than Europeanly late.
 The daughter, who was getting by on the 10,000 calorie a day extreme dancer’s diet, was up for it.

 She took me to their favorite student-priced restaurant.
 Its name?
-Friends, I could barely remember my own.
+I could barely remember my own.
+(Here’s a clue: it was in Florence.
+Italy.)
 I felt myself disintegrating, practically hallucinating.
 I wasn’t sure I could make myself understood in English, let alone Italian.
 I was easy pickings.
+I would have eaten anything I could gather the strength to point to on the menu.
+Somehow I managed to choose This.
 I don’t recall what the daughter ordered (pizza would be a safe guess).
 But I will never, ever forget this pasta.
 I took the first bite.
 My mouth dropped open.
 I gasped.
 I gently set my fork down in my plate and folded my hands in my lap.
 I very slowly said, “This.
 Is.
 The best thing.
 I have ever tasted.
 In my entire.
 Life.”
-The daughter, who’d been eating like that for a month, sort of shrugged – oh, that old thing – and tucked into whatever she had ordered.
+The daughter, who’d been eating like that for a month, sort of shrugged – oh, that old thing – and tucked into her dinner.
 If this re-creation – I believe one says “avatar” these days – comes even slightly close to the one I tasted that night, you may get to experience some of what I did.
-And I really don’t believe it was the fatigue talking.
-Make it with and for people you love.
-Buon apetito. - boulangere
+I really don’t believe it was the fatigue talking.
+That’s my story and I’m sticking to it.

-Serves 2 with leftovers; easily doubles or triples
+- Serves 2 with leftovers; easily doubles or triples

 1/2 package spaghetti or bucatini

-- Sea or kosher salt
+Sea or kosher salt

 Good olive oil, and lots of it

 1 pint cherry or grape tomatoes of whatever colors are to hand, halved

-- A couple of generous handfuls of spinach leaves, stems pulled off
+A couple of generous handfuls of fresh spinach, stems pinched off

 Juice of 1/2 lemon, Meyer if possible

-- Sea or kosher salt and pepper to taste
+Sea or kosher salt and pepper to taste

-- A good Parmesan or Romano cheese
+A good Pecorino Romano cheese

 - When the oil is hot (it’ll shimmer, or ribbon), add the halved tomatoes.
 They’ll cook along quickly, releasing those precious juices to concentrate in all that lovely olive oil.
 If the skillet is too spattery, turn the heat down a bit.
 As the tomatoes begin to soften, add the garlic.
 When it’s very fragrant, add the tuna and its oil.
 Break up any large chunks with a wooden spoon.
 Turn down the heat to a good simmer.